Ghent / Dourbes, Belgium

 September 10 - 11 and 15 - 19

-The course is linked with the IALE 2017 European congress in Ghent and has taken place in the period of the 10 – 11 and 15 – 19 September 2017.
+The course was linked with the IALE 2017 European congress in Ghent and has taken place in the period of the 10 – 11 and 15 – 19 September 2017.
 This provided young researchers with the opportunity to participate in the congress and to meet with the wider European landscape ecology community.

 This PhD Course fits in the series of PhD Courses in Landscape Ecology organised by IALE-Europe.
 Previous editions were organised in 2012 (Évora), 2013 (Manchester) and 2015 (Copenhagen), each in collaboration with a local university and with around 25 participating PhD researchers.